ralixjs/ralix/README.md

 On the other hand, Ralix also provides some helpers and utilities to facilitate most common operations like: selectors, manipulations, events, etc. [Check it out here](#core-methods).

+You can read more about Ralix philosophy [here](docs/PHILOSOPHY.md).

 ## Installation

 To install Ralix in your application, add the `ralix` [npm package](https://www.npmjs.com/package/ralix) to your JavaScript bundle.